jimmimak/Discord-Bot/README.md

 # Discord-Bot
-This is a simple discord bot programmed in C#
+This is a simple discord bot programmed in C#.